julita-drwiega/nhs-appointment-capacity-analysis/README.md

 ## Limitations

 The voluntary, non-standardised data entry is the fundamental constraint and cannot be worked around analytically.
-The Twitter analysis produced nothing usable — "healthcare" was the top hashtag, which confirms only that healthcare is discussed.
+The Twitter analysis produced nothing usable: "healthcare" was the top hashtag, which confirms only that healthcare is discussed.
 To be worth anything, that strand would need geotagged tweets filtered by region and mapped against regional utilisation, on a substantially larger sample.
 Video and online appointment modes make up 0.49% of the data, too few to support conclusions.
 Staffing levels by practice type and regional variation were out of scope and are the obvious next step.

 ## Files